 Selected work.

-Bakita is a regular contributor to NAM aidsmap and TheBody.
+Bakita is a regular contributor to TheBodyPro, TheBody and previously NAM aidsmap.
 She co-edited a special collection on women and HIV for the Journal of Women’s Health and Therapeutic Advances in Infectious Diseases.
 She was commissioned to write the Last Chance for Justice series, focusing on the lives of those impacted by the Contaminated Blood Scandal.

 PrEP Messaging for Black Women Must Include Compassion and Respect - TheBodyPro